 How to join 4-H

 4-H programs are open to all youth that are 5-18 years old by December.
-You may live in the country, in a small town or a big city and still be part of 4-H. Getting involved in Macon County 4-H is easy, just contact the local University of Missouri Extension Office at 660-385-2173 or email Tracie Moore, a University of Missouri Extension 4-H Youth Development Specialist at firstname.lastname@example.org and she can guide you to the 4-H opportunities in the county.
-To start the enrollment process you will need to complete the Member Enrollment Form (PDF) and Member Health Form (PDF).
+You may live in the country, in a small town or a big city and still be part of 4-H. Getting involved in Macon County 4-H is easy, just contact the local University of Missouri Extension Office at 660-385-2173 or email Tracie Moore, University of Missouri Extension 4-H Youth Development Specialist at email@example.com and she can guide you to the 4-H opportunities in the county.
+To start the enrollment process you will need to enroll online at 4h.missouri.edu/enroll

 There are five community clubs in Macon County.
 Members attend monthly meetings where they elect officers, plan educational programs of business, community service projects and they learn together about parliamentary procedures, leadership, communication and other skills that are helpful throughout life.
 In addition, members enroll in projects that they are interested in.
 Projects range from beef and sewing to robotics and computers.
 For a complete listing of projects and other valuable information regarding 4-H, check out the 4-H Clover.